 Index Pages contain multiple pages, which can quickly add up on a site.
-For single-page Index Pages (like Marquee and Pacific), every page loads simultaneously, potentially creating issues on mobile devices.
+For single-page Index Pages (like Bedford or Pacific), every page loads simultaneously, potentially creating issues on mobile devices.

 The single-page Index design is intended to be clean and simple.
 It's better to provide short, high-impact information to your visitors as they scroll down rather than overwhelm them with excessive content.

 The single page Index on our Pacific demo site is a great example of an effective Index Page.
 It only contains five Regular Pages and a gallery.
 The images are all optimized, and there are only four images total.

 Again, there's no hard rule about how much content each page in an Index should have.
 An Index Page full of Regular Pages and Text Blocks will load faster than an Index Page full of galleries, video, and embedded content.

 By keeping large content and the number of pages to a minimum, you can help your Index load quickly on mobile devices.
 If you'd like to supply more information, you can use a text link to direct visitors to a regular page with additional content.